 - a license to provide services in your state.

-Plus, if any of your therapists worked previously at another clinic, you’ll need to determine if they were credentialed as a group or an individual provider.
+Plus, if any of your therapists previously worked at another clinic, you’ll need to determine whether they were credentialed and/or contracted individually or as part of a group.
 If they don’t have their own contract, they likely aren’t covered.

-If you need help navigating the credentialing process, consider reaching out to a local, established private practice therapist for advice or seeking the assistance of a paid consultant who can take care of the paperwork for you.
+If you need help navigating the credentialing process, consider reaching out to an established local private practice therapist for advice—or seeking the assistance of a paid consultant who can take care of the paperwork for you.

 Billing is a numbers game—and thanks to ICD-10, it’s a letters game, too.
 Confused?
 Read on.